 After placing your order, your recorded webinar will be added to your personal course library on our education site.
 That site has different login information from the main EFA site.
 Please check your email for information on how to access the webinar.

 Webinar recordings may not be downloaded, and access ends five years after the recording date.
 Please check the webinar air date at the bottom of this listing to know how long you will have access to the recording.

-Accessible ebooks can reach multitudes more readers than print: the blind, those with color blindness, people with reading disabilities.
-International treaties, national laws, library purchasing programs, and government and university publishing are all involved in creating ebooks that are available to readers underserved by print editions.
+Accessible e-books can reach multitudes more readers than print, including readers with visual and reading disabilities.
+International treaties, national laws, library purchasing programs, and government and university publishing are all involved in creating e-books that are available to readers underserved by print editions.
 This webinar will address:

-Attendees will come away realizing just how familiar most of the concepts are.
-There isn’t really much new.
+You will come away realizing just how familiar most of the concepts are.
 All you need is a shift in focus.

-Kevin Callahan, the proprietor of BNGO Books, is an ebook developer, writer, and speaker based in New York City.
+Kevin Callahan, the proprietor of BNGO Books, is an e-book developer, writer, and speaker based in New York City.
 He has presented sessions at PePcon, InDesign Conference, Digital Book World, and ebookcraft.
-He’ll be talking about using InDesign to get the most accessible EPUB possible at ebookcraft in March 2018, and at Digital Book World in October.
-You can find him at www.BNGOBooks.com and @BNGObooks.

 This webinar originally aired on April 25, 2018.